yowainwright/react-prop-renderer/README.md

 Perhaps, your code is always perfect.
 Perhaps, your endpoint types and shapes are always exactly as designed.
 Perhaps your data shapes and calculations are always what you expect after various transformations.
 If so, React Endpoint Renderer is **not** for you!

-React test renderer makes it easy to print out endpoints so that they can be tested easily.
+**React Endpoint Renderer** makes it easy to print out endpoints so that they can be tested easily.

 In slightly more detail, it's a [React portal](https://reactjs.org/docs/portals.html) that prints a [tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure)#:~:text=A%20tree%20data%20structure%20can,none%20points%20to%20the%20root.) of components expressing endpoints.
-From there, you can do what you'd like—but I recommend running tests on those endpoints.
+From there, you can do what you'd like—but I recommend running tests on those endpoints!

 ## Install